-Young lamb is slaughtered between 6 and 8 weeks - it is the palest of all lamb.
-Spring (also called early or summer lamb) is 3 to 5 months old.
-Lamb between 1 and 2 years is called 'hoggart' - it has a stonger flavour and slightly less tender flesh; anything over 2 years is called mutton, which has much more flavour - but also a tougher flesh that needs slow-cooking to tenderise it.
+A lamb is a sheep that is under 1 year old; between 1 and 2 years old you will find it sold as 'hogget' - which has a stronger flavour and slightly less tender flesh; anything over 2 years old is called mutton, which has a lot more flavour - but also a tougher flesh that will need slow-cooking to tenderise it.

 The older a lamb, the deeper the colour of the meat, though the time it has been hung for and the breed that it comes from will also make a difference.

 All year round.

 Choose the best